dpushkraj07/Machine-Learning/README.md

 # Machine-Learning
-Machine learning models and algorithms.
+Datasets used in the machine learning models and algorithms.